 Mesoscopic simulation for dynamic user equilibrium

 At this step, the aim is to determine the assignment matrix which gives the different paths choices depending of origin and destination and traffic conditions.
 AIMSUN mesoscopic simulator is looking to Dynamic User Optimal (DUO) by iteration ([18]).
-The simulator is minimizing the Rgap value using Method of Successive Averages techniques ([16]).
+The simulator is minimizing the Rgap value using Method of Successive Averages techniques (MSA, [16]).

 Where are the travel times on the shortest paths for the i-th OD pair at time interval t, is the travel time on path K connecting the i-th OD pair at time interval t, is the flow on path k at time t, Gi(t) is the demand for the i-th OD pair at time interval t, Ki, is the set of paths for the i-th OD pair, and I is the set of all OD pairs.

 A small value of Rgap expresses equilibrium in the network close to the Dynamic User Optimal.

+Using the AIMSUN Mesoscopic simulator allows accurate and realistic distribution of the traffic in the network.
+Its Rgap minimization using MSA provide a dynamic user equilibrium indispensable for the traffic assignment.
+Moreover, urban characteristics are fully modeled and route choose is obtain in the same way as detailed microscopic simulation.
+As explained above, assignment of the traffic is particularly adapted for complex and large urban networks.

-Upper level problem
+OD adjustment problem

 The proposed approach must find the best way to solve the upper level problem depending on inputs.
 Mathematic algorithms are going to minimize the gap between simulated data and observed data by modification of the OD matrix used in the lower level problem to fit to the real counting values.
 Inputs are initial time sliced OD matrix (obtained from surveys observations or previous demand) and actual time varying counting values at different point of the network.
 OD estimation could use existing method, of course adapted to the new constraints of the new approach: Gradient, Least square, Kalman filtering, etc.

-OD adjustment
+Least square formulation

 Based on the work of Ashok and Ben-Akiva [19], they computed the upper level using Kalman filtering.
 To adjust the OD matrix dynamically, with white and Gaussian errors in the measurements and state equations (ωn, vn), and if these equation are linear, Kalman Filtering [20] propose the optimal solution to the problem [21].
 This process allows generating flow of the OD matrix at state (t + 1) depending of the state (t) and an assignment matrix (which defines influences of OD flow on the different links).
 This approach takes into account dynamically the traffic evolution in the network.
 The filter does an estimation of a solution depending on a first "block" (time slice) of data and updates it using new data (next time slice).
 Kalman filtering is defined by two equations which model the evolution of the OD flows (solving as in [12]):